Optimizing I/O performance on the Lustre file system

 Since the release of mpt/3.3, Cray has included a Lustre-aware implementation of the MPI-IO collective buffering algorithm.
 This implementation is able to buffer data on the aggregator nodes into stripe-sized chunks so that all read and writes to the Lustre filesystem are automatically stripe aligned without requiring any padding or manual alignment from the developer.
 Because of the way Lustre is designed, alignment is a key factor in achieving optimal performance.

-Several environment variables can be used to control the behavior of collective buffering on Hopper and Edison.
+Several environment variables can be used to control the behavior of collective buffering on Edison and Cori.
 The MPICH_MPIIO_HINTS variable specifies hints to the MPI-IO library that can, for instance, override the built-in heuristic and force collective buffering on:

 % setenv MPICH_MPIIO_HINTS="*:romio_cb_write=enable:romio_ds_write=disable"